How a Strong Marriage Benefits Baby

 Steve and Rebecca Dziedzic co-founded Lasting, a science-backed marriage health app designed to be like marriage counseling on your own terms.
+(Think marriage counseling is just for couples in trouble?
+Think again!
+Here’s why counseling can be useful for all relationships.)
 After new parents take an assessment, the app will recommend areas that could use some work in your relationship, like communication or sex.
 Each day, five minutes worth of quizzes and exercises will help you proactively strengthen your marriage.

 Lasting is for all married couples, not just new parents.
 But recognizing the fact that the first three years of raising a child are typically the unhappiest years of marriage, the Dziedzics have four tactics in mind just for moms and dads: